NizarIslah/GitChameleon/README.md

 # GitChameleon: A Benchmark for Version-Conditioned Code Generation

-Benchmark associated with the paper "GitChameleon: Unmasking the Version-Switching Capabilities of Code Generation Models", which can be found here: {TBD}
+Benchmark associated with the paper ["GitChameleon: Unmasking the Version-Switching Capabilities of Code Generation Models"](https://arxiv.org/abs/2411.05830)

 ### Downloading the Dataset